 The cautious warship wasn't going to be shot down anytime soon.

-A lone man stood in the Bridge, watching the crew around him carry out their respective duties.
+A lone man stood in the bridge, watching the crew around him carry out their respective duties.
 The man, Captain Jacob Keyes, watched them all with a pleased expression.
 Turning around, Keyes thoughtlessly looked out into the darkness of space.
 His hand tapped on his grandfather's pipe, occasionally chewing on the tip for concentration.
 His gaze and body language held a calm and confident presence, giving the crew a much needed moral boost.
 Well, not that he would blame them.
 The fall of Reach was something that would even take away his own spirit.
-From the corner of his eyes, he could see the Autumn's Longsword fighters, giving his ship a small form of escort.
+From the corner of his eyes, he could see the Autumn's Longsword fighters fly past the viewport, giving his ship a small form of escort.